Escalation (1968 animated film): Production

-The short was made independently from the Disney Studios and is notable for being the only animated cartoon made in this manner by one of Disney's core animators, the "Nine Old Men."
+The short was made independently from the Disney Studios and is notable for being the only animated cartoon made in this manner by one of Disney's core animators, the "Nine Old Men".
 Escalation originated from his anger of the "Battle Hymn" during the Vietnam War (a song he performed many times with Firehouse Five Plus Two) and a story from The Realist that suggested that Johnson was preoccupied with the size of his genitals.
 Kimball had a budget of 3,000 dollars and had to outsource the ink and painting to Celine Miles Ink & Paint, had a college choir sing the "Battle Hymn of the Republic", had to pay an outside camera man to shoot the frames, and finished the film with the help of a friend.

-He showed it at film festivals, college campuses during the U.S. presidential election year in 1968, and personally gave away copies of the film to whoever was interested.
-The first film festival it was screened at a Los Angeles art house called the Cinema Theatre, proving the film so popular, that it was screened three times there.
-The film was a runner-up for the Academy Award, but was ultimately dropped due to its content.
+He showed it at film festivals, college campuses during the U.S. presidential election year in 1968, and personally gave away copies of the film to whomever was interested.
+It was screened at a Los Angeles art house called the Cinema Theatre, proving the film so popular that it was screened three times there.
+The film was submitted for the Academy Award, but was ultimately dropped due to its content.

 In a 2000 interview shortly before his death, Kimball said that he thought that Escalation had not received the mainstream attention it deserved.
 In 2007, relatives of Kimball put the film online on YouTube.